SonyaMoisset/SonyaMoisset/README.md

 😀🌍🇫🇷🌈🦄🍱✈️💻☕️🎧🎬📷🕹️

 I’m a Senior Security Advocate and a lifelong traveler who lived in the Middle-East, North Africa and Asia.
-Always looking for new challenges - I made a career change from International Business Consultant in 🇹🇳, 🇸🇦 and 🇸🇬 to Full Stack Software Engineer in 🇰🇷 to Principal Security Engineer in the 🇬🇧
+Always looking for new challenges - I made a career change from International Business Consulting in 🇹🇳, 🇸🇦 and 🇸🇬 to Engineering in 🇰🇷 to Cybersecurity in the 🇬🇧.

+🏆 2022/23 OpenUK Honours List
+🏆 2022 TechWomen100
+🏆 Women of Influence - 30 Top Female Cybersecurity Leaders 2022
+🏆 GirlCode Diversity and Inclusion Power List 2022
+🏆 Ally of the Year 2021 - People's Choice for Epic Women in Cyber initiative

 💖 Passionate about Open-source, DevSecOps and Cloud Computing
-🌟 GitHub Star
+🌟 GitHub Star 2021/22/23
 ☁️ OpenUK Ambassador
 🎓 CAPSLOCK & CyberGirls Lead Mentor
 💻 Founder of Epic Women in Cyber/Epic Women in Tech
 👩‍🎤 Ambassador at Girlcode
 ✍️ Writer for FreeCodeCamp (Top Contributor 2018, 2019, 2020, 2021) & GitGuardian
-⛓️ Interest in Security in the Blockchain ecosystem
+⛓️ Interest in Security in Artificial Intelligence/Machine Learning
 🛡️ Member of OWASP, LLHS, BBWIC, Women in Cloud, Women in DevOps, Women Techmakers, Women Who Code
 🎤 Public speaker, Tech advocate & Mentor
 🧠 INTJ-A

-#GetSecure, #BeSecure & #StaySecure

 ## &#x270d; Initiatives & Writing